Last updated on November 16th, 2017

 #31.
 There is high infant mortality.
-125 children out of 1,000 die before they reach five years, owing to luck of resources such as water, road infrastructure, medical facilities and good education on nutrition to parents.
+125 children out of 1,000 die before they reach five years, owing to lack of resources such as water, road infrastructure, medical facilities and good education on nutrition to parents.

 #32.
 Togolese health care system is poor due to lack of resources to put up modern health facilities and high population growth rate.

 #33.
-Togo has low percentage of educated adults, the highest number being women who can not read and write.
+Togo has a low percentage of educated adults, the highest number being women who can not read and write.

 #34.
-Little funds allocated to youth development projects has led to increase in poverty hence more crimes.
+Little funds allocated to youth development projects has led to the increase in poverty hence more crimes.

 #35.
 The Togo government only provides 24.7 percent of the money required for education.

 #36.
 Education in Togo is of low quality.
 This has led to graduates who are not fully baked to run the current dynamic world.